 NER Privacy Policy

-When you register on the Engineers Australia National Engineering Register, your personal information becomes public, including your name, category, grade, and membership title as per the Privacy Act of 1988.
-Additional details like area, postcode, email, and professional location may also be included.
-If you prefer not to share your information, you can choose not to register on NER.
-Being listed on NER as a professional engineer comes with the pride of wearing a demonstrating badge and gaining trust from employers and the public.
-Join NER to achieve your goal of being recognized as a Professional Engineer.
+Being listed on NER as a professional engineer comes with the pride of wearing a badge that demonstrates your expertise and gaining trust from employers and the public.
+Join NER to achieve your goal of being recognised as a Professional Engineer.

 How Long Does It Take to Get Registered in the National Engineering Register?